Hagopjanian Law Group

 • Community property – Property acquired during marriage (with exceptions)

-• Separate property - Property owned before marriage or acquired by gift/inheritance
+• Separate property – Property owned before marriage or acquired by gift or inheritance

-• Both spouses' consent - Usually required to transfer community property to trust
+• Both spouses' consent – Usually required to transfer community property to a trust

-• Step-up in basis - Community property gets full step-up at first spouse's death
+• Step-up in basis – Community property gets a full step-up at the first spouse's death

 • Surviving spouse rights – Cannot be disinherited of community property

 Proper characterization of assets is crucial for effective trust planning.
-Our estate planning attorney Los Angeles can help structure your trust to maximize tax benefits and protect your rights.
+We can help structure your trust to maximize tax benefits and protect your rights.

 Can You Disinherit a Child in California?